The future of potato breeding starts here

 What can we do for you?

-We can also be your partner in research.
-By knocking out your gene of interest, we can develop your research material for gene function characterisation.
-In short, we provide the desired genetic variation.
+We can also be your valuable partner in research.
+By knocking out, knocking in or editing your gene of interest, we can develop your research material for gene function characterisation.
+As a partner in several national- and EU-funded projects, we bring the research closer to society.

 How?